Manual Infrastructure Deployment

 This phase creates:

-- S3 bucket with policy to store terraform states
+- S3 bucket with policy to store terraform states and native S3 locking enabled

 - Clone the repository: